KateEliza29/phonicsGame/README.md

 * JavaScript

 ## Scope and Improvements
 On clicking the start button, the programme displays a number of buttons with words on.
-The words are pulled from a array of words with 'ch' in them, and an array of words without 'ch' in the them.
+The words are pulled from a array of words with 'ch' in them, and an array of words without 'ch' in the them. <br>
-When the correct word is pressed, the buttons move and are filled with new words, and the score counter increases.
+When the correct word is pressed, the buttons move and are filled with new words, and the score counter increases. <br>
-When an incorrect word is pressed, the button shows red.
+When an incorrect word is pressed, the button shows red.<br>
 If I were to take this project further I would do the following:
 * Amend the button move function to ensure that there is no overlap of buttons with other elements on the page.
 * Allow the user to select which phoneme they would like to play the game with.